Mohit Chauhan: 2015-Present

 In 2020, Chauhan sang "Dheere Dheere Se" for the film Guns of Banaras, composed by Sohail Sen and written by Sameer.
 He sang "Yeh Dooriyaa" which is composed by Pritam from the film Love Aaj Kal (2020).
-This song is new version of "Yeh Dooriyaan" chartbuster from the film Love Aaj Kal (2009).
-Both the version are written by Irshad Kamil There is a remix version too which is released by Sony Music India.
+This song is a new version of the chartbuster "Yeh Dooriyaan" from the film Love Aaj Kal (2009).
+Both versions are written by Irshad Kamil.
+There is a remix version too which was released by Sony Music India.
 He sang "Meethi Meethi Gallan", "Kisi Gair Ka Nahi", and "Salaam".
 Salaam is a tribute to corona warriors by Chauhan.
-He also features in a video of " Hum Haar Nahi Maanenge" composed by AR Rahman.
+He also features in a video of "Hum Haar Nahi Maanenge" composed by A. R. Rahman.

 In 2019 Chauhan performed at Kargil Vijay Diwas, he sung "Khoon Chala" his song from Rang De Basanti, as a tribute to the brave Indian Soldiers.
-Prime Minister Narendra Modi & Defence Minister Rajnath Singh were present.
-The event held at Indira Gandhi Indoor Stadium in New Delhi.
+Prime Minister Narendra Modi and Defence Minister Rajnath Singh were present.
+The event was held at Indira Gandhi Indoor Stadium in New Delhi.

 Discography

 Personal life and philanthropy

-Chauhan married Prarthna Gehlot on June 29, 2012.
+Chauhan married Prarthna Gehlot on 29 June 2012.

 Mohit is an active participant in the not-for-profit public limited companies National Skill Development Corporation (NSDC), which encourages young people to follow beneficial vocational training initiatives.

-Chauhan regularly fed 60-70 stray dogs in Delhi at the time of Lockdown in India due to COVID-19 pandemic.
+Chauhan regularly feeds 250+ stray dogs in Delhi which started at the time of Lockdown in India due to COVID-19 pandemic.
 "Before the Lockdown, there were people who would feed the strays.
-But now, they’ve stopped.
-The stray dogs in Delhi don’t hunt and depend on humans to feed them.
-So, I’ve been going around giving them food and water", says Chauhan.
+But now, they've stopped.
+The stray dogs in Delhi don't hunt and depend on humans to feed them.
+So, I've been going around giving them food and water", says Chauhan.

+These efforts evolved into his own charity by the name of Animals Are People Too, registered under 80G & 12A.